Table of Contents

 The HG2.0 Collars are made of a nylon-resin that is very hard-wearing and after using the collars for all sorts of workouts including testing their gripping abilities, we can easily recommend them.
 Despite their lower price than our top pick, they hold extremely well and should be as durable as any collar currently available.

-There are many different flooring options for a CrossFit Gym, but the best option for most people are horse stall mats.
+There are many different flooring options for a CrossFit Gym, but the best home gym flooring option for most people is horse stall mats.
 They're cheap (typically around $40) and thick enough to protect your foundation.

 If you don't have a Tractor Supply near you, look for some other sort of Animal Feed store.
 Although you can buy matting online, it's not worth the cost.